“we expect success”

 Greetings Parents, Students, Faculty & Staff,

-The Spectator thanks the Salesian Community, our Faculty, Staff, and students who have contributed effortlessly towards the last several issues of the newspaper.
+As always, the Spectator thanks the Salesian Community, our Faculty, Staff, and students who have consistently contributed to the Spectator.
 Our goal as the Spectator is to ensure that our Salesian Community has the means and access to use their voices.
 Our prayers are with our Salesian Families at home and abroad, and we continue to keep those affected in our hearts.
 I hope you enjoy this issue put together by the men of the Salesian Spectator.

 Welcome to The Salesian Spectator, Salesian High School’s premier online news source.
 This student-run publication is dedicated to keeping the Salesian community updated and in the know as they work to create a better school and a better world, one day at a time.

 Our staff, consisting of the best and brightest writers Salesian has to offer, is continuously growing, and we are looking for staff writers to publish more articles.
-If you are interested in writing for us please reach out to our Editor-in-Chief, Sherquan Dailey, or our moderator, Mr. Bruno.
+If you are interested in writing for us, please reach out to our Editor-in-Chief, Sherquan Dailey, or our moderator, Mr. Bruno.
 We are always looking for fresh takes on interesting topics, ideas, or opinions, so please consider contributing!
 We can also assign you a topic created by our editorial staff.